-Technology Adoption Automation Principle Iteration IV vs Iteration III Prepare the IT capabilities department & Develop IT On this iteration the IT department needs to involve in the interaction between different databases for the reports, CRM, Clari, Hadoop and Sales Desk databases need to be accessible and have the same structure to create dashboards and reports.
-Select Processes Carefully and Measure Improvements The processes that will work with the automation tools are now described in the organization definition.
+Technology Adoption Automation Pi rinciple Iteration IV vs Iteration III department & Develop IT On this iteration the IT department needs to involve in the interaction capabilities between different databases for the reports, CRM, Clari, Hadoop and 1 Sales Desk databases need to be accessible and have the same structure to create dashboards and reports.
+Select Processe es Carefully and Measure The processes that will work with the automation tools are now Improvements described in the organization definition.
 ANNEX Iteration IV, in this iteration in the Center of Excellence there are processes in purple, these are the ones where the RPA will interpret the process designed over the business need.
-Re-Think Tales nt Teams working in the Business Control organization now have more proactive tasks such as pipeline and forecast management.
+Re-Think Taler nt Teams working in the Business Control organization now have more proactive tasks such as pipeline and forecast management.
 On the other hand, the reactive ones are either approve applications from the system, approve new processes or attend exceptions.
-RPA center of Excellence The center of excellence is now the owner of most of the control and management of the automated systems and the data governance of the complete solution.
-Business Adoption Salesforce The cluster of Sales Iteration IV vs Iteration III Effectiveness Driver Management Decision by Impact Reration IV Vs Reration III Definers Salesforce design People in the SBO will now be able to monitor their performance according to the KPI created by the strategy team and managed by the control team.
+RPA center of l Excellence The center of excellence is now the owner of most of the control and management of the automated systems and the data governance of the complete solution.
+Salesforce The almost on of Sales Business Adoption Iteration IV vs Iteration III Effectiveness The cluster of Sales Management Decision Heration IV VS Heration III Driver by Impact Definers Salesforce design People in the SBO will now be able to monitor their performance Definiers Surestoree design according to the KPI created by the strategy team and managed by the control team.
 Structure and roles New roles like Sales Desk database and report management are introduced.
 Salesforce size No increase or change in the size in this iteration.
 However, this new configuration will help escalate team in both the SBO and the SFO according to the strategy they need to follow.
 Territory alignment There is no change in territory management in this iteration.
 Controllers Culture The measure of performance-driven by data is a change from a subjective measure of effectiveness to an objective one.
 Sales managers Sales Managers now have dashboards and reports created by the control organization to measure the performance of their team in terms of productivity of tasks you need to perform to start and close the sales cycle.
-Compensation and incentives Compensation and incentive have historic data to compare different territories and different sales representatives.
-Performance management and measurement With the implementation of control and strategy tasks specialized on the performance of the SBO team and the feedback gathered from the SFO we are able to measure different aspects of the sales cycle.
-Goal setting and forecasting The forecasting process is on the control team and this is due to the constant revision this process needs.
+Compensation and Compensation and incentive have historic data to compare different incentives Performance territories and different sales representatives.
+With the implementation of control and strategy tasks specialized on management and the performance of the SBO team and the feedback gathered from the measurement SFO we are able to measure different aspects of the sales cycle.
+Goal setting and The forecasting process is on the control team and this is due to the forecasting constant revision this process needs.
 Coordination and There is no change in communication methods.
 However, on the communication coordination part there is more involvement from the strategy team into the KPIs.
-Forces outside the Sales System Operation The SBO has changed please refer to ANNEX ITERATION VI.
-The SBO control center and the sales desk report tasks are more proactive than before.
-Saics System Pricing There is no change in the pricing process in this iteration.
+Forces Operation The SBO has changed please refer to ANNEX ITERATION VI.
+The outside the SBO control center and the sales desk report tasks are more proactive Sales System than before.
+Pricing There is no change in the pricing process in this iteration.
 Channel Strategy All partners now are also measured in the sales cycle, therefore, their productivity KPI is related to the effectiveness of the SBO organization.